andreshernandez92/andreshernandez92/README.md

 :busts_in_silhouette: I’m looking forward to collaborate on JavaScript and C# projects.

-:fireworks:Goal in 2023: Be hired as a Junior Developer/Programmer/Engineer.
+:fireworks:Goal in 2023: Be hired as a Software Developer/Programmer/Engineer.

 ## Languages